-Follow-up through three years
+Follow-up Through Three Years

 In long-term follow-up, nine (9) subjects had medical or surgical intervention to treat abnormal menstrual bleeding (menorrhagia).
-Six of these subjects did not meet the study success criteria of a PBLAC diary score $\leq$ 75 at 12-month follow-up thus indicating that their need for medical or surgical intervention did not necessarily represent a worsening of their condition.
+Six of these subjects did not meet the study success criteria of a PBLAC diary score ≤75 at 12-month follow-up thus indicating that their need for medical or surgical intervention did not necessarily represent a worsening of their condition.

-As shown below in Table 10, five (5) subjects had an intervention during >12-24 month follow-up and four (4) subjects had an intervention during >24-36 month follow-up.
+As shown right in Table 10 five (5) subjects had an intervention during >12-24 month follow-up and four (4) subjects had an intervention during >24-36 month follow-up.